-Between Sanskrit and its modern derivatives lie a group of languages known as the Prakrits or Middle Indo-Aryan languages, which were the vernacular dialects of ancient times.
+Before the modern derivatives of Sanskrit existed, a group of languages known as the Prakrits or Middle Indo-Aryan languages evolved from India’s classical language.
+These were the vernacular dialects of ancient times, and several of them became important literary vehicles in their own right.
+The best known of this group is Pali, which still serves as the canonical language of Buddhism in Sri Lanka and Southeast Asia.
+Other Prakrit languages such as Sauraseni, Maharastri, Magadhi and Gandhari embody various facets of the literatures of both the Brahmanical/Hindu and Buddhist traditions.

 As these languages are derived from and closely related to Sanskrit, they are usually studied together with it.
-Several of these Middle Indo-Aryan languages became important literary vehicles, the best known being Pali, which still serves as the canonical language of Buddhism in Sri Lanka and Southeast Asia.
-Other Prakrit languages such as Sauraseni, Maharastri, Magadhi, and Gandhari embody various facets of the literatures of both the Brahmanical/Hindu and Buddhist traditions.

 The Department of Asian Languages and Literature offers a complete range of courses in Sanskrit language and literature.
 Courses in Pali and the Prakrits are also offered on a rotating basis.